 - Magento deployment in which we use the built image and share the 80 port (it’s used by Apache)

 BUDDY_EXECUTION_ID).
-So how do we replace one variable with another?
-We can do that with the Find & Replace action.
+Okay, but how do we replace one variable with another?
+The answer is pretty easy: the Find & Replace action.

 $TAG_NAME in the